naa7/work_timer/README.md

 ## Optional

- For easier use of the timer without the need to navigate to its directory and selecting file if running using method two,
+For easier use of the timer without the need to navigate to its directory and running the file,

- a user can copy `work_timer` to `/usr/bin/`

-  - Method one, copy the file without renaming:

-        $ sudo cp work_timer /usr/bin/

-  - Now the progam can be run from anywhere in the terminal, just run:
+run `install.sh`

-        $ work_timer
+   $ chmod +x install.sh

-  - Optional,if you want to be able to open program both from terminal and applications menu,

-    you need to modify the path to `icon.png` in `work_timer.desktop`:

-        $ nano work_timer.desktop
+   $ ./install.sh

-        Icon=/"Enter your path to program file"/icon.png  # Example: Icon=/home/naa/terminal_work_timer/icon.png

-  - Copy `work_timer.desktop` to `/usr/share/applications`, so that it can be launched from applications menu

-        $ sudo cp work_timer.desktop /usr/share/applications

   - Now, you can either open it from terminal or applications menu